Home

 Living Streets Canberra has a vision of everyone in Canberra being able to enjoy public spaces and walk* easily, safely and conveniently.

-We work for everyone – whether young or old; fast or slow; walking*, sitting, commuting, shopping, between appointments, or out on the streets for exercise, for leisure or for pleasure.
+We are a grassroots organisation and work for everyone – whether young or old; fast or slow; walking*, sitting, commuting, shopping, between appointments, or out on the streets for exercise, for leisure or for pleasure.

 Our work includes advocating for:

-• all of ACT’s active travel environs and public spaces are made to be and feel safe, accessible and comfortable – for everyone to use active travel and be in public spaces, regardless of age, ability, gender, culture or mode of travel
+• all environs** where people may use active travel (that is, human-powered transport such as walking*) and public spaces to be and feel safe, accessible, comfortable and convenient – for everyone to use regardless of age, ability, gender, sexual orientation, race, culture, socioeconomic status or mode of travel.

 We want to see: